-Certificates are needed when another party (such as a contractor janitorial service, security service, etc.) performs services on your behalf or has your property in their care, custody or control (e.g. leasing your premises or your equipment).
+Certificates are needed when another party (such as a contractor, janitorial service, security service, etc.) performs services on behalf of the campus or has campus property in their care, custody, or control (e.g. leasing premises or equipment), or providing educational experiences for students.

-The other party’s insurance company or “authorized” insurance agent, broker or risk management department should provide the certificate of insurance to you.
+The other party’s insurance company or “authorized” insurance agent, broker or risk management department should provide the certificate of insurance to the Department before the purchase order request is submitted.

 Name of insurance company issuing each policy;